 To combat stormwater management issues, both urban and rural residents must do their part to ensure runoff does not impair the water quality of our lakes and rivers.

-The Ministry of the Environment has a publication called Stormwater Management Planning and Design Manual, which provides technical and procedural assistance for the planning, design, and review of stormwater management practices.
+The Ministry of the Environment and Climate Change has a publication called Stormwater Management Planning and Design Manual, which provides technical and procedural assistance for the planning, design, and review of stormwater management practices.

 A retention pond withholds water, allowing it to slowly seep into the ground after a heavy rain event.
 They are often used in golf courses, subdivisions and various residential settings.